kdund/gambit/README.md

     - Boost.Python
     - Boost.Filesystem
     - Boost.System

+Other than Mathematica, on Debian-based systems, they can be installed by

+    sudo apt install libx11-dev uuid-dev libboost-python-dev libboost-filesystem-dev libboost-system-dev

- - Python modules:
+#### Python

    - cython (required for using the classy and contur backends)
    - scipy (required for using the MontePython, DarkAges and Acropolis backends)
    - numpy 1.12 or greater (required for using any python backend)
    - dill (required for using the DarkAges backend)
    - six (required for using the classy backend)
    - pandas, numexpr (required for using the MontePython backend)
    - h5py (required to use hdf5 utilities located in gambit/Printers/scripts and the backend pbarlike)
    - pyhf (required for use of the ATLAS_FullLikes backend)
    - numba (required for using the Acropolis backend)
    - configobj, pandas and matplotlib (required for using the contur backend)
    - tensorflow and iminuit (required for using the pbarlike backend)

+They can be installed through pip by

+    pip install -r optional.txt

 Memory requirements
 --